jtyr/gbt/README.md

   export GBT_CAR_STATUS_FORMAT=' {{ Symbol }} {{ Code }} '
   ```

+  You may also have a (best guess) description of the error code by adding `{{ Msg }}`.
+  Please note that this is not always accurate as the description depends on
+  the program that's exiting.
+The error codes are currently based on the
+  reserved bash exit codes.

 - `GBT_CAR_STATUS_SYMBOL_BG`

   Background color of the `{{ Symbol }}` element.